Yo-kai Watch 4: Yo-kai Watch 4++

 Level-5 announced that certain Yo-kai, a new map, and a multiplayer mode would be made available via downloadable unlocks by August 2019.
-Some of the downloadable content would require an additional purchase, while others were available as pre-sale bonuses for related items, such as tickets for the upcoming Yo-kai Gakuen Y: Neko wa Hero ni Nareru ka film.
+Some of the downloadable content would require an additional purchase, while others were available as pre-sale bonuses for related items, such as tickets for the upcoming Eiga Yo-kai Gakuen Y: Neko wa Hero ni Nareru ka.
 The August 9 update 1.30 included sumo battles and a new yo-kai, Yamakasa.

 An enhanced version named Yo-kai Watch 4++ was released for both Nintendo Switch and Sony PlayStation 4 on December 5, 2019, in Japan.
 4++ includes new features and additions such as a new map and enemies, as well as a multiplayer mode, "Purapura Blasters".
 The content included in 4++ was also available for existing owners of the original game as a paid download.
 The release marked the first time a Yo-kai Watch game was released on another platform, the PlayStation 4.
 The release also added language options for traditional and simplified Chinese.

 Sales

 Although it was the best-selling game in Japan during its initial week of release, Yo-kai Watch 4 had the worst sales in the series to date; with 150,721 copies sold between June 17 and June 23, 2019.
 During its second week, it was displaced by the debuts of Super Mario Maker 2 and Power Pros, selling an additional 40,376 copies for third place.
 It remained in third place the following week, with 19,407 copies sold.
 It sold 291,878 copies in Japan in the year 2019.

-The ++ rerelease of the game did even worse, selling only 10,333 copies in its first week at retail on Nintendo Switch alone, missing the Top 10 of that week's sales charts, and the PlayStation 4 version not even placing in the Top 30.
+The 4++ rerelease of the game did even worse, selling only 10,333 copies in its first week at retail on Nintendo Switch alone, missing the Top 10 of that week's sales charts, and the PlayStation 4 version not even placing in the Top 30.
 The Nintendo Switch version remained in the Top 30 of weekly Japanese sales for only seven weeks, having sold a total of 60,890 copies by its exit.